Susenghphaa: Conflict with Mughals

-The conflict between Koch Bihar and Koch Hajo drew the Mughals and finally the Ahoms into the conflict in 1615, which finally ended in 1682 with Supaatphaa a later Ahom Swargadeo removing Mughal influence for ever from Assam.
+The conflict between Koch Bihar and Koch Hajo drew the Mughals and finally the Ahoms into the conflict in 1615, which finally ended in 1682 with Supaatphaa, a later Ahom Swargadeo, removing Mughal influence forever from Assam.
 An interim truce (Treaty of Asurar Ali) was signed during Susenghphaa's reign.
 A necessary outcome of the Ahom-Mughal conflicts was cessation of Ahom-Kachari hostilities and restoration of peace, to confront a common enemy.

 Administration

-As the Mughal attacks weakened Koch Hajo state powers and Ahom influence spread west, Susenghphaa appointed Langi Panisiya the first Borphukan as his western viceroy, based at Kajali, and in charge of all Ahom territories west of Kaliabor.
+As the Mughal attacks weakened Koch Hajo state powers and Ahom influence spread west, Susenghphaa appointed Langi Panisiya (who descended from a Chutia family) the first Borphukan as his western viceroy, based at Kajali, and in charge of all Ahom territories west of Kaliabor.
 The three classes of ministers Burhagohain, Borgohain and Borpatrogohain had their well defined areas to rule and function, and those part of the kingdom which did not fall under their jurisdiction were brought under the control of the Borbarua, a new office that was also created during the rule of Pratap Singha.
-Under him Momai Tamuli Borbarua, the first Borbarua, made extensive changes to the Paik system and village economy.
+Under him, Momai Tamuli Borbarua, the first Borbarua, made extensive changes to the Paik system and village economy.

 He redistributed populations to consolidate his rule.
 He moved the Bhuyans, the remnant of the Bhuyan chieftains, from the north to the south bank of the Brahmaputra, decreasing their power considerably.
-He moved eight thousand families to the sparsely populated Marangi area which was originally recovered from the Kachari kingdom by Suhungmung.
+He moved eight thousand families to the sparsely populated Marangi area, which was originally recovered from the Kachari kingdom by Suhungmung.

 Creation of other posts like Rohiyal Barua, Jagiyal Gohain, Kajalimukhiya Gohain is also credited to him.
 For his organizational capability, political acumen and his wisdom, he was also known as Buddhi Swarganarayan.